asaddi/allans-comfy-nodes/README.md

 ### Switches

 * `ImageRouter` Routes an incoming image to one of two outputs based on tags (from the WDv3 Tagger below).
 Can perform argmax (i.e. select the tag with the highest probability) or simple threshold testing.
 Basic RegExp knowledge required.
-* `ModelSwitch` / `VAESwitch` / `ImageMaskSwitch` Switches that simply select the first non-null input. `ImageMaskSwitch`, of course, will select the first non-null image and its associated mask
+* `ModelSwitch` / `VAESwitch` / `ImageSwitch` / `ImageMaskSwitch` Switches that simply select the first non-null input. `ImageMaskSwitch`, of course, will select the first non-null image and its associated mask

 ### Debugging